kapalk/cStyleGAN/README.md

 # cStyleGAN
-A placeholder repo for the code used in a paper Conditional Speech Generation with StyleGAN
+This repository contains the implementation and audio sampels of Conditional Speech Generation with StyleGAN paper.